Shengwei-Peng/Stock-Price-Prediction/README.md

 - **RMSE (Root Mean Squared Error)**: The square root of MSE, providing an error metric in the same unit as the target variable.
 Lower values indicate better performance.
 - **MAE (Mean Absolute Error)**: Measures the average absolute difference between the predicted and actual values.
 Lower values indicate better performance.

+### Data Details
+- **Stock**: TSMC (2330)
+- **Date Range**: January 2014 to December 2023
+- **Test Set**: The last 20 trading days

+The models were trained on data spanning nearly a decade to capture various market conditions and trends.
+The final 20 trading days of this period were reserved for testing to evaluate the models' performance on recent data.

 ## Contributing

 Contributions are welcome!
 Please follow these steps to contribute: